 With the average wedding costing around $33,391 according to a recent study, starting your professional wedding photography business is a great idea.

 You would, however, still need a smart strategy and lots of persistence to establish yourself as a professional wedding photographer.
+Here is an list of top wedding website templates for your use.

 Here are our top 17 tips on how you can start and grow your professional wedding photography business:

-1. Understanding the ins-and-outs of wedding photography business
+1. Understanding the ins and outs of wedding photography business

 The first thing you should do as a professional wedding photographer is to understand the wedding photography business.
 You start that by finding out all about wedding photographers operating in your local area, the kind of clients they are targeting and the pricing, they are offering.
+Here are stunning small business website templates designed for your use.

 You can get most of this information by studying their portfolio websites.
-Most wedding photographers showcase galleries of the weddings they have shot, the services/wedding photography packages they offer and the pricing they charge.
+Most wedding photographers showcase galleries of the weddings they have shot, the services/wedding photography packages they offer and the wedding photography pricing they charge.

 Figure out how you can differentiate yourself from the competitors in your local area.
 The millions dollar question is - What will be your USP?
 It could be your pricing, your style of photography or the way you package your wedding photography services.
+Check this step-by-step guide about photo packages with tips and pricing.

 2. Start with your inner circle.